 Cassia for hair growth

-That being said it will still be a very beneficial factor in your journey to longer hair.
+That being said it, will still be a very beneficial factor in your journey to longer hair.
 At least it was for me!
 Let me explain this a little.

 The reason why some people’s tresses are not gaining any length is simply hair breakage.
 Rubbing on clothes, being dry… There are many possible reasons for your hair breaking off at the tips.
 And this is something that Cassia helped me with greatly.

 Cassia hair dye

-Don’t worry about it too much though, because it will wash off.
-Other than Henna, Cassia does not bind permanently to the hair.
+Don’t worry about it too much though, because it will wash off!
+Unlike Henna, Cassia does not bind permanently to the hair.
 One word of warning though: Be careful if you have dyed hair already, the results might be unpredictable!

 Cassia Obovata on gray hair

 The strongest effect of the gold-coloring component becomes visible when you use Cassia Obovata on gray hair.
 As the base color is very light, it can easily be changed.
 Many people try to change their gray or white hair to a golden blonde with Cassia.

 My Cassia hair treatment

-- Cassia powder* (about 150 grams or 5.3 oz)
+- Cassia powder for hair – get it here*! (about 150 grams or 5.3 oz)